pymc-devs/pymc/docs/source/developer_guide.rst

 There is a lot of complex logic for sampling from random variables, and because it is all in Python, we can't transform a sampling graph further.
-Unfortunately, Theano does not have code to sample from various distributions and we didn't want to write that our own.
+Unfortunately, Aesara does not have code to sample from various distributions and we didn't want to write that our own.

 Samplers are in Python
 ~~~~~~~~~~~~~~~~~~~~~~

 While having the samplers be written in Python allows for a lot of
-flexibility and intuitive for experiment (writing e.g. NUTS in Theano is
+flexibility and intuitive for experiment (writing e.g. NUTS in Aesara is
 also very difficult), it comes at a performance penalty and makes
 sampling on the GPU very inefficient because memory needs to be copied
 for every logp evaluation.